cloudnative-pg/cloudnative-pg/CONTRIBUTING.md

 ## Meetings

 Absolutely everyone is welcome to come to any of our meetings.
-You never need an invite to join us.
+You never need an invitation to join us.
 In fact, we want you to join us, even if you don’t have anything you feel like you want to contribute.
 Just being there is enough!

 You don’t have to turn on your video.
 The first time you come, introducing